Note: I get commissions for purchases made through links in this post.

 All of that may be true, but, other than the insulation factor, I’m not sure how much it matters.
 Most likely you’re going to setup your fridge indoors.
 There aren’t significant UV rays there to worry about.
 Then again, if you have plans to use a cooler outside, I suppose this could be a factor in your purchase decision.

 You may see the model number with an “RH” or “LH” appended to it, as in ABR241SGRH or ABR241SGLH.
 This designates right hand and left hand door openings respectively.
+It’s nice to know that you have these options.
+Sometimes it really makes a difference which way the door opens, depending on the one spot you have in which to install it.

-Bear in mind then, that if you ever decide to move it to a different location, that new space will have to be appropriate for the direction the door swings.
+And bear in mind then, that if you ever decide to move it to a different location, that new space will have to be appropriate for the direction the door swings.

-The door does lock with the key provided.
+The stainless steel door does lock with the key provided.
 Many, but not all, beverage coolers have a keyed lock to keep especially youngsters from opening the door.
 I think these coolers would be a special temptation for the young ones because the door is at their level, is fairly easy to open, and often contains a beverage like soda pop that they want.

 If your cooler will only have soft drinks in it, maybe you can teach your children not to open the cooler whenever they want and not lock it all the time.
 If it has adult beverages, you might want to keep it locked, depending on the age of your children.